berkeley-stat159/project-zeta-2/slides/progress.md

 ## The Paper

+- 'Distributed and Overlapping Representations of Faces and Objects in VEntral Temporal Cortex'
 - from OpenFMRI.org
-- ds005
+- ds105

 ## The Data

 - 6 subjects
 - 12 runs per subject
-- 8 conditions per run
+- 8 conditions per run, e.g. faces, houses, cats

 ## The Method

-- linear regression (Lasso/Ridge/Elastic Net)
+- Linear regression (Lasso/Ridge/Elastic Net)
-- Random Forests
-- Boosting

 # Initial work

 ## EDA

-- downloaded data
+- Downloaded data
-- simple plots, summary statistics
+- Simple plots, summary statistics

+## Problems Faced

+- Noise within original dataset, causing low resolution brain images
+- Used smoothing techniques to create clearer and more meaning images
+- Drifting of BOLD signals
+- Standardization of BOLD signals across different subjects for comparison
+- Took a long time to understand the study and the dataset itself
+- Hence only did analysis on one subject and one run so far

 # Next steps

-## Preprocessing / Validation
+## Preprocessing On The Rest of The Data / Validation

+- Removing outliers
+- Smoothing on remaining subjects
 - PCA
 - Cross Validation on MSE/Classification Rate

 ## Statistical Analysis

-- linear model
+- Linear model
 - ANOVA/Kruskal-Wallis Test
+- Time series analysis of BOLD signals
+- Investigating the normality assumption of BOLD signals

+## Potential Analysis

+- Random Forests
+- Boosting